Global Head of Quantitative Execution Services

 Mr. Fishwick is a member of the Editorial Board of the Journal of Asset Management, and is the Chairman of the London Quant Group.

-Saeed Amen, PhD., is the founder of Cuemacro.
-Over the past decade, he has developed systematic trading strategies at major investment banks including Lehman Brothers and Nomura.
-He is also the author of Trading Thalesians: What the ancient world can teach us about trading today (Palgrave Macmillan).
+Saeed Amen is the founder of Cuemacro.
+Over the past fifteen years, Saeed Amen has developed systematic trading strategies at major investment banks including Lehman Brothers and Nomura.
+He is also the author of Trading Thalesians: What the ancient world can teach us about trading today (Palgrave Macmillan) and is the coauthor of The Book of Alternative Data (Wiley), due in 2020.
 Through Cuemacro, he now consults and publishes research for clients in the area of systematic trading.
-He has developed many popular open source Python libraries including finmarketpy.
+He has developed many Python libraries including finmarketpy and tcapy for transaction cost analysis.
 His clients have included major quant funds and data companies such as Bloomberg.
-He has presented his work at many conferences and institutions which include the IMF, Bank of England and Federal Reserve Board.
+He has presented his work at many conferences and institutions which include the ECB, IMF, Bank of England and Federal Reserve Board.
 He is also a co-founder of the Thalesians.

 Head of Core Modelling, Financial Markets Risk Models